BrockCSC/brockcsc.github.io/src/assets/cs-guide.md

 ---

+Everyone is _highly_ encouraged to contribute to this guide so that we can make this a very useful resource for students.
+Add any information you might find useful and feel free to add/change sections.

 Anyone can contribute to this document through GitHub's editor - no coding/git skills necessary.
 Click the "**Contribute to guide**" button at the top of this page and it will bring you to GitHub's text editor.
 You can make/preview changes on there and create a pull request when you're done.
 An admin will then approve your changes and add it to production.
 The document is written in [markdown](https://www.markdownguide.org/basic-syntax/) syntax.

-We _highly_ encourage people to contribute so that we can make this a very useful resource for students.
-Add any information you might find useful and feel free to add/change sections.

-If you're posting any opinionated information, use your name in the sentence (i.e. David recommends...).
+If you're posting any opinionated information, use your name in the sentence (i.e. John recommends...).

 ## Contributors